Wildlife

 Ridge-nosed Rattlesnake, Crotalus willardi.

 Primarily diurnal, occasionally crepuscular or nocturnal at lower elevations.
 Feeds primarily on lizards, mice, and centipedes; occasionally birds and scorpions.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for